TEST 2: Testing For Spark At The Ignition Coil Pack

 - In this test section, confirmed that the spark plug wire's tower does spark.

-Replace all of the spark plugs with a new set.
+Replace all of the spark plug wires with a new set.

 CASE 2: You got NO spark.
 The ignition coil is bad.
 Replacing the ignition coil will solve the misfire condition and the misfire code lighting up the check engine light (CEL) on the instrument cluster.